By Charles Platt

 Every year, nearly a million people in the United States end up in the emergency room seeking relief from debilitating migraine pain.
 Severe migraine headaches remain an unresolved medical issue for millions of people despite the availability of powerful drugs and specialty migraine clinics.

 For most people, taming their migraines is an ongoing series of trial and error events using various medications and stress-reduction therapies.
-For some, however, the very drugs taken to resolve a migraine may actually create a chronic migraine condition.2 Alarming studies have even shown that those who suffer from a certain type of a migraine are at risk for a life-threatening cardiovascular disease.
+For some, however, the very drugs taken to resolve a migraine may actually create a chronic migraine condition.2 Alarming studies have even shown that those who suffer from a certain type of migraine are at risk for a life-threatening cardiovascular disease.

 Given the severity of the problem, alternative methods are urgently needed to deal with this serious health issue.
 Clinical studies from Germany have positively confirmed that an herbal extract known as butterbur (Petasites hybridus) may cut the frequency of migraine headaches by up to 50% in long-term migraine sufferers.4-7 Sadly, many Americans still remain unaware of this unique supplement, which has been shown to be as effective as many prescription medications in preventing migraine with far fewer side effects.